Senate rebukes Trump over wall but he vows veto

 McConnell, however, said Trump was “operating within existing law” and that if senators did not like the powers provided to the president under the National Emergencies Act, “then they should amend it.”

-The measure is unlikely to become law since a two-thirds vote of Congress is needed to override the presidential veto that Trump has vowed to issue.
-The dispute could ultimately be decided by the courts.
+The measure is unlikely to become law as there are enough Republicans in the House and Senate to sustain a Trump veto.
+The issue could ultimately be decided by the courts.

-At stake are billions of dollars in funding for a wall along the U.S.-Mexico border that Trump is demanding but Congress has refused to fully provide.
+At stake are billions of dollars in funding for barriers along the U.S.-Mexico border that Trump is demanding but Congress has refused to fully provide.
 The stalemate led to a 35-day partial government shutdown that ended in January.

-Trump made the wall a keystone of his 2016 presidential campaign and said Mexico would pay for it.

-Under the emergency declaration Trump signed on Feb.
-15, he would take money from other federal programs to build the barrier, which he says is needed to curb illegal immigration and drug trafficking.
+Under the emergency declaration he signed on Feb.
+15, Trump would take money from other federal programs to build the barrier, which he says is needed to curb illegal immigration and drug trafficking.
+Trump initially said Mexico would pay for the wall.

-Even with a veto threat looming, senators and legal experts said Congress was sending an important message that could be cited by judges in several lawsuits that have been filed challenging Trump’s emergency declaration.
+Even with a veto threat looming, senators and legal experts said Congress was sending an important message that could be cited by judges in several lawsuits challenging Trump’s emergency declaration.

 “It’s an important legal statement,” said Senator Angus King, one of two Senate independents.
-“It tells the court this is explicitly not approved by Congress By voting this resolution Congress is reiterating we don’t approve of this expenditure.”
+“It tells the court this is explicitly not approved by Congress.
+By voting this resolution Congress is reiterating we don’t approve of this expenditure.”

 Peter Shane, a law professor at the Moritz College of Law at Ohio State University, agreed.